 This is one of the most challenging, dynamic, full-body exercises.

-You will not only work your upper body by maintaining the overhead press throughout the duration of the exercise, but because the weight is held unilaterally on one side, you will activate all of your core muscles to maintain proper posture without leaning towards the side with the weight.
+You will not only work your upper body by maintaining the overhead press throughout the exercise, but also because the weight is held unilaterally on one side, you will activate all your core muscles to maintain proper posture without leaning towards the side with the weight.

 By holding the kettlebell overhead, the weight is centered directly over the quads during the forward lunge and over the glutes with a reverse lunge, helping better load these muscles for better gains.